UBS Report from Switzerland's Largest Bank

 Largest Influx of New Billionaires Since the Pandemic

-According to the "Billionaire Ambitions Report 2025" released by UBS, Switzerland's largest bank, on December 4 (local time), as of April this year, there were a total of 2,919 billionaires worldwide with assets of at least $1 billion (approximately 1.5 trillion won), representing an 8.8% increase from a year earlier.
-Over the same period, their total assets grew by 13% to $15.8 trillion (about 23,000 trillion won).
+According to the 'Billionaire Ambitions Report 2025' released by UBS, Switzerland's largest bank, on December 4 (local time), as of April this year, there were a total of 2,919 billionaires worldwide with assets of at least $1 billion, an 8.8% increase from a year earlier.
+During the same period, their total combined assets rose by 13% to $15.8 trillion.

-This year, 287 individuals joined the ranks of billionaires, the highest number since 2021, when asset prices surged due to pandemic-related stimulus measures.
+This year, 287 individuals newly joined the ranks of billionaires, the highest number since 2021 when asset prices soared due to pandemic-era stimulus measures.
 Of these, 196 (68.3%) were self-made billionaires, while the remaining 91 (31.7%) inherited their wealth.

-Most self-made billionaires, primarily from the United States and China, identified new business opportunities not only in technology, which has been driven by the artificial intelligence (AI) boom, but also across various traditional industries.
-The report highlighted figures such as Ben Lamm, founder of the American biotechnology company Colossal Biosciences; Michael Dorrell, co-founder of the infrastructure investment firm Stonepeak Partners; Zhang Hongchao and Zhang Hongfu, brothers who founded the Chinese bubble tea and ice cream chain Mixue Bingcheng; and Justin Sun, creator of the cryptocurrency Tron.
+The report noted that most of the self-made billionaires, primarily from the United States and China, discovered new business opportunities not only in the technology sector, despite the market's enthusiasm for artificial intelligence (AI), but also across various traditional industries.
+Examples include Ben Lamm, founder of the U.S. biotechnology company Colossal Biosciences; Michael Dorrell, co-founder of infrastructure investment firm Stonepeak Partners; brothers Zhang Hongchao and Zhang Hongfu, founders of the Chinese bubble tea and ice cream chain Mixue Bingcheng; and Justin Sun, creator of the virtual asset Tron.

-Benjamin Cavalli, Head of Strategic Clients and Global Connectivity at UBS Global Wealth Management, stated, "The new billionaires consist of entrepreneurs and heirs who have built their businesses amid heightened uncertainty," adding, "The process of large-scale wealth transfers over multiple years is also accelerating."
+Benjamin Cavalli, Head of Strategic Clients and Global Family and Institutional Wealth at UBS Global Wealth Management, stated, "The new billionaires consist of entrepreneurs and heirs who have built their fortunes amid heightened uncertainty," adding, "The process of large-scale wealth transfers over several years is also accelerating."

-However, narrowing the focus to South Korea, the number of billionaires stood at 31, down by seven from 38 a year earlier.
-Their combined assets also decreased by 16%, from $10.5 billion in 2024 to $8.82 billion.
-Only one person newly joined the billionaire list, while eight were removed.
+Narrowing the focus to South Korea, the number of billionaires stood at 31, a decrease of seven from 38 a year earlier.
+Their total assets also fell by 16%, from $10.5 billion in 2024 to $8.82 billion.
+Only one new billionaire was added, while eight individuals were removed from the list.

-This trend contrasts sharply with other major countries in the Asia-Pacific (APAC) region.
-The number of billionaires in China rose by 43 to 470, while India saw an increase of three to reach 188.
-Taiwan, Japan, and Hong Kong also recorded significant gains.
-The only countries in the region to see a decline, aside from South Korea, were Indonesia, Thailand, and the Philippines.
+This trend is in stark contrast to other major countries in the Asia-Pacific (APAC) region.
+In China, the number of billionaires increased by 43 to 470.
+India also saw an increase of three, reaching 188.
+Taiwan, Japan, and Hong Kong all recorded significant rises as well.
+Aside from South Korea, only Indonesia, Thailand, and the Philippines saw declines in their billionaire counts.

-The report did not provide specific names or detailed reasons for the changes in numbers.
-However, aside from individual fluctuations in wealth, the depreciation of the Korean won against the US dollar may have pushed some individuals' dollar-denominated net worth below the $1 billion threshold.
+The report did not provide specific names or reasons for the changes in numbers.
+However, it suggested that, aside from individual wealth fluctuations, the depreciation of the Korean won against the U.S. dollar may have pushed some individuals' dollar-denominated net worth below the $1 billion threshold.

-According to the Bank of Korea and the Bank for International Settlements (BIS), South Korea's real effective exchange rate index stood at 89.09 (2020=100) at the end of October, the lowest level since the financial crisis.
-As the nominal effective exchange rate index fell from 88.63 at the end of October to 86.07 on December 2, the real effective exchange rate index is believed to have declined further.
+According to the Bank of Korea and the Bank for International Settlements (BIS), South Korea's real effective exchange rate index was 89.09 at the end of October (with 2020 as the base year at 100), the lowest level since the financial crisis.
+As the nominal effective exchange rate index for the won fell from 88.63 at the end of October to 86.07 on December 2, the real effective exchange rate index is believed to have declined further.

-The proportion of self-made billionaires in South Korea was calculated at 52%, which is lower than the APAC regional average of 79%.
+The proportion of self-made billionaires in South Korea was calculated at 52%, lower than the APAC regional average of 79%.
 The highest proportion was found in China (98%), followed by Indonesia (85%) and Australia (77%).
-Hong Kong, Japan, Singapore, and Taiwan all recorded ratios in the 60% range.
+Hong Kong, Japan, Singapore, and Taiwan also recorded proportions in the 60% range.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.